Where 15 Of The Most Famous Companies Were Founded

-By: Topics: Get Inspired More posts about: , ,
+By: Topics: Business Motivation More posts about: ,

-When I started my first internet business I was still at school and was only 15 years old.
-I would work from anywhere possible to make my dream of becoming a young millionaire a reality.
-I would work from school, my bed room, internet cafes and even at friends houses.
+When I started my first internet business, I was still at school and was only 15 years old.
+I would work from anywhere possible to realise my dream of becoming aย young millionaire.
+I would work from school, my bedroom, internet cafes, and even at friends’ houses.

-Place started the business: In his Harvard Dorm Room
+Place where Mark Zuckerberg created Facebook: In his Harvard Dorm Room

+In 2004, Mark Zuckerberg and his college roommates founded Facebook while studying at Harvard University.
 He got into limelight when he refused $1 billion offer from Yahoo.
 Later on he sold a 1.6% stake in Facebook to Microsoft for $240 million, raising the valuation to $15 billion.
+Since then, the social media platform has grown exponentially, with a current market value of over $1 trillion.
+In addition to Facebook, Zuckerberg has alsoย acquired and founded other successful companies, contributing to his estimated net worth of $185 billion.

 Where Facebook.com Was Started